-The implementation of the new AMLO licensing regime means that Hong Kong now complies with certain requirements of the Financial Action Task Force (FATF), which is the international anti-money laundering watchdog.
+The implementation of the AMLO licensing regime means that Hong Kong now complies with certain requirements of the Financial Action Task Force (FATF), which is the international anti-money laundering watchdog.
 Under FATF's Interpretative note to FATF Recommendation 15, FATF member jurisdictions, which include Hong Kong, should require virtual asset service providers, commonly referred to as VASPs, to be licensed or registered by a competent authority which must regulate VASPs in relation to anti-money laundering and counter-terrorist financing and monitor their compliance with AML and CTF regulations.
 FATF also requires countries to apply the so-called "Travel Rule" to virtual asset transfers.
 This requires originating VASPs to obtain and hold accurate required originator information and required beneficiary information on virtual asset transfers and to submit that information to any beneficiary VASP or financial institution, and make it available on request to appropriate authorities.
-FATF compliance was one of the drivers behind Hong Kong's implementation of its regulatory regime for virtual asset trading platforms.
-Non-compliance would risk Hong Kong being placed on the FATF's grey list of non-compliant jurisdictions.
+FATF compliance was one of the drivers behind Hong Kong's implementation of its regulatory regime for virtual asset trading platforms: non-compliance would risk Hong Kong being placed on the FATF's grey list of non-compliant jurisdictions.

-The implementation of Hong Kong's new licensing regime also aligns with the Hong Kong Government's stated objective of developing Hong Kong as an international hub for Web3 and virtual assets.
-In April 2023, ahead of the implementation of the new AMLO licensing regime, the Hong Kong Monetary Authority issued a circular to Hong Kong's banks urging them to provide banking services to SFC-licensed virtual asset trading platforms to support what it described as "their legitimate need for bank accounts".
+The implementation of Hong Kong's licensing regime also aligns with the Hong Kong Government's stated objective of developing Hong Kong as an international hub for Web3 and virtual assets.
+In April 2023, ahead of the implementation of the AMLO licensing regime, the Hong Kong Monetary Authority issued a circular to Hong Kong's banks urging them to provide banking services to SFC-licensed virtual asset trading platforms to support what it described as "their legitimate need for bank accounts."
 This was seen as a move aimed at supporting the Government's objectives and countering banks' reluctance to open bank accounts for crypto-related businesses.
 The requirements for licensing virtual asset trading platforms are however stringent and licensed platforms are subject to various continuing obligations, including additional obligations for platforms serving retail investors and individual professional investors.

-Hong Kong's implementation of a regulatory regime for crypto exchanges is also viewed as having created a degree of regulatory clarity in comparison with the United States where regulation is implemented through enforcement actions rather than legislation.
-Crypto regulation in the US is currently mired in a turf war between the securities regulator, the Securities and Exchange Commission, and the commodities regulator, the Commodity Futures Trading Commission.
-According to a recent article in Bloomberg, Hong Kong, as well as Singapore, South Korea and Japan which also have crypto regulatory regimes in place, are expected to benefit from crypto exchanges moving out of the United States.
-The SFC has taken a number of initiatives recently to try and improve investors' understanding of the risks associated with trading on unregulated platforms in the wake of the scandal involving unlicensed trading platform JPEX.
-The actions of the Hong Kong police force in arresting a number of individuals involved come as a clear signal that action will be taken against anyone who breaches the regulatory regime.
-The regulators are clearly determined to prevent the JPEX case from damaging Hong Kong's ambitions as an international crypto hub.
-Hong Kong's desire to establish itself as a crypto hub is part of the Government's wider efforts to establish the city as a cutting-edge financial centre.
-Financial Secretary Paul Chan referred to virtual assets as "unstoppable new financial innovations" that Hong Kong needs to embrace while the HKMA's Fintech Promotion Roadmap sets out its vision of "bolstering Hong Kong's position as a leading global financial centre offering world-class digitally enabled products and services".
-In building its regulatory regime Hong Kong has had the advantage of seeing what has gone wrong in other jurisdictions, for example in the case of failed US-based crypto exchange FTX, and building provisions into its regulatory regime to prohibit regulated platforms from engaging in the types of activities that put investors assets at risk, such as lending client virtual assets.
-While it is true that JPEX has failed in Hong Kong, JPEX is not a licensed platform.
-If anything, its activities make the case for stringent regulation of virtual asset trading platforms and strict enforcement of the regulatory regime against those who breach its provisions.
+Hong Kong's implementation of a regulatory regime for crypto exchanges is also viewed as having created a degree of regulatory clarity.
+The SFC has taken a number of initiatives to try and improve investors' understanding of the risks associated with trading on unregulated platforms in the wake of the scandal involving unlicensed trading platform JPEX.
+The actions of the Hong Kong police force in arresting a number of individuals involved came as a signal that action would be taken against anyone who breaches the regulatory regime.
+It seems that a primary aim of the enforcement action was to prevent the JPEX case from damaging Hong Kong's ambitions as an international crypto hub.
+Hong Kong's desire to establish itself as a crypto hub is part of the Government's wider efforts to restore the city's credentials as a cutting-edge financial centre, which was challenged to a degree in recent years by pandemic-related restrictions and social unrest.
+Financial Secretary, Paul Chan, referred to virtual assets as "unstoppable new financial innovations" that Hong Kong needs to embrace while the HKMA's Fintech Promotion Roadmap sets out its vision of "bolstering Hong Kong's position as a leading global financial centre offering world-class digitally enabled products and services."